 It hurts!
 Get a Sak Yant blessed tattoo is not for everyone!
 However, every drop of sweat, every deep breath I took, and the pain I felt were worth.
 A Sak Yant bamboo tattoo is not about beauty or fashion.
-It´s a blessed Buddhist tattoo, with magical powers and commitments, a unique spiritual experience we had in Chiang Mai, Thailand.
+It’s a blessed Buddhist tattoo, with magical powers and commitments, a unique spiritual experience we had in Chiang Mai, Thailand.

 I was the first one to do it.
 I knew that if I watched Rob being tattooed I might give up on doing mine.
-With all respect I sat in front of the monk and pointed where I would like the tattoo.
+With all respect, I sat in front of the monk and pointed where I would like the tattoo.
 I was shaking, like a feather in a windstorm.
 Until that moment I didn’t know the design of my Sak Yant blessed tattoo.
-My heart trusted Ajarn Rung, and what he had choosen for me, but my body was shaking, a mix of anxiety and fear.
+My heart trusted Ajarn Rung, and what he had chosen for me, but my body was shaking, a mix of anxiety and fear.

 Rob hold my hand, I closed my eyes, the silence filled the place.
 Suddenly I heard a few whispers, a soft hand touching my back and an even softer voice asking if I was ready.
 That was the moment the needle ripped my skin.
-That was the moment the magic begun!
+That was the moment the magic has begun!
 I could feel every punch, the ink penetrating deep in my skin.
 I felt pain!!
 But in less than a minute I stopped shaking, I was breathing normally, and all the anxiety and fear were gone.
 It felt warm, happy… I felt blessed!!!

 “We tried to schedule our Sak Yant blessed tattoo a couple of times and always something comes up and we have to postpone the tattoo.
 Then as faith the day we got the Sak Yant was the day we celebrated 10 years together, it was meant to be.
 I didn’t sleep well on the night before, way too anxious.
 On the way to the Sannak, the anxiety just increased.
 There I saw one draw that caught my attention and the meaning was perfect to me: protection for travels, wisdom and good wealth.
 I talked to the monk and my anxiety was gone.
 I found that the pain was ok, better than the machine tattoo.
 As soon the monk finished the tattoo & blessed me, I felt something strange.
 I want to stay quiet, kind of contemplating that powerful moment.
 It lasted about 3 days.
 It was a strange but good feeling.
 Will I do a Sak Yant blessed tattoo again?
 Absolutely!”

-The pain, the blessing and the tattoo were the result of long story, researches and meeting the right people.
+The pain, the blessing and the tattoo were the result of a long story, researches and meeting the right people.
 We have done many tattoos before [we both have 6 tattoos] and we were craving for a new one.
-During almost two years travelling the world, every country we visited we looked for a studio to do a new tattoo.
+During almost two years traveling the world, every country we visited we looked for a studio to do a new tattoo.
 But it never happened, till last November when we met Ian and had the guts to jump in a spiritual experience.
-Before get inked, we asked him many questions and collected as much information as possible.
+Before getting inked, we asked him many questions and collected as much information as possible.
 To be sure and ready for it.
 Here is everything you must know before receiving a magical Sak Yant:

-So, How to get a Sak Yant Blessed Tattoo in Thailand?
+So, how to get a Sak Yant blessed tattoo in Thailand?

 Our Sak Yant bamboo tattoo was very meaningful, a unique experience for us.
 That’s because we did it with people who understand the culture and respect the traditions.
 A simple bamboo tattoo can be done in many studios across the country, but the blessed Sak Yant tattoo is done by few monks, and for foreigners is hard to find the right place.